AmigosIA/amigos/README.md

 - https://app.clickup.com/3023282/v/f/3281405

 ### How to manage ClickUp with git commit
+It's simple.
-Just add the ClickUp task ID in any part of the commit or pull request with a hashtag in front of it.
+- Just add the ClickUp task ID in any part of the commit or pull request with a hashtag in front of it.
-Example:
+###### Example:
 ```git
 #ud5b
 ```